 On July 19, the vaccine committee advising the CDC also recommended the vaccine in a 12 to 0 vote, and the agency signed off on the shot — more than a year and a half after doing so for the Pfizer/BioNTech and Moderna vaccines.

-Some data, presented to the FDA advisory committee in late June, suggest a third Novavax dose may be particularly good at eliciting a broad immune response — and could provide as good protection against omicron as two doses fared against the first coronavirus variants.
+Some data, presented to the FDA advisory committee in late June, had suggested a third Novavax dose might be particularly good at eliciting a broad immune response — and could provide as good protection against omicron as two doses fared against the first coronavirus variants.

 In May, Novavax announced it was starting a phase 3 trial of an omicron-specific vaccine as a booster.

 The Novavax vaccine initially was only available in the U.S. to adults, but the FDA expanded the authorization to teens 12 through 17 years of age on Aug.
 19.

 Novavax announced in August that it started a pediatric trial of its vaccine in children 6 months to 11 years of age, which will begin with evaluations in 6- to 11-year-olds.
 Results are not expected until 2023.